-Currently, wheelchair users, or people with mobility impairments, can access all areas of the Hunterian Museum by lift.
+You can access all areas of the Hunterian Museum by lift.

-Both the Hunterian Museum and the Hunterian Art Gallery have accessible toilets.
+The Hunterian Museum and the Hunterian Art Gallery have accessible toilets.
 There are standard but no accessible toilets in the Graham Kerr Building.
 The nearest facility is in the adjacent Wolfson Link Building.